Facilitator Manual

 Who groups are for

-MyTime is open to parents and carers of children under 18 who need a higher level of care than other children their age.
+MyTime peer support groups are open to parents and carers of children under 18 who need a higher level of care than other children their age.
 This may be due to disability, developmental delay, a chronic health condition, or other additional needs.

 Children at MyTime